 Home Of The Middle Earth is a reference to New Zealand and the natural landscape of this country forms the stunning background for the website.
-The country is earning the reputation of being supportive to the film industry.
-New Zealanders who have worked on the Hobbit trilogy share their stories on this website.
+The country is also earning the reputation of being supportive to the film industry.
+Moreover, New Zealanders who have worked on the Hobbit trilogy share their stories on this website.

 That concludes my list.

 Now, you maybe wondering if Squarespace is the platform for you ?
 A quick assessment would be that if you want visually stunning websites with hosting and technical details all taken care of, you should pick Squarespace.
-If you want control over your website and are very particular about customizing it to your exact requirement, Squarespace may not be for you.
+Therefore, if you want control over your website and are very particular about customizing it to your exact requirement, Squarespace may not be for you.
 Then again, it is your individual needs and personal preferences that should help you make the final choice.More Info